RagedUnicorn/wow-classic-gearmenu/README.md

 ### Deploy CurseForge Release

-**Note:** Its best to create the release for GitHub first and only afterwards the curseforge release.
+**Note:** It's best to create the release for GitHub first and only afterwards the CurseForge release.
 That way the tag was already created.

 ```
 # switch environment to release
 mvn generate-resources -D generate.sources.overwrite=true -P release
 # deploy release
-mvn package -P deploy-curseforge
+mvn package -P deploy-curseforge -D curseforge.auth-token=[token]
 ```

+**Note:** This is only intended for manual deployment to CurseForge.
+With GitHub actions the token is supplied as a secret to the build process

 ### GitHub Action Profiles